A full comparison of Avada vs Divi - so you decide which theme works best for you.

 The Price – Avada vs Divi

 A Regular Licence for Avada costs $60 ($78 if you want extended support to 12 months).
-Divi costs $69 per year for a Personal Licence, $89 per year for Developed, and $249 for Lifetime Access.
+Divi comes into two pricing options: $89 per year for Developed, and $249 for Lifetime Access.
 The question is: which one offers most value for your money?

-A Personal License for ElegantThemes will cost you $69 per year.
-With this, you get to use it on an unlimited number of sites and you get access to all the products from ElegantThemes.
-You also get 12 months of updates and support.
+An annual ElegantThemes license will cost you $69 per year.
+With this, you get to use it on an unlimited number of sites and you get access to all the products from ElegantThemes and that includes the Divi Builder plugin, which lets you take its power to third party themes.

 The Regular License for ThemeFusion's template costs $60, and it’s a one-time fee.
 You get to use it on a single site.
 With this package, you get 6 months of support and lifetime updates.